-SamVadi -Beside Vadi note Samprasdi is more important than other notes.
+SamVadi -Beside Vadi note Samavadi note is more important than other notes.
 Vadi and samvadi is co-related to each other.
-Samvadi is the fifth or forth note from vadi.(eg:YamanGa-Ni/BhoopaliGa-Da) Samvadi is compared to a minister.
+Samvadi is the fifth or forth note from vadi. (eg:YamanGa-Ni/BhoopaliGa-Da) Samvadi is compared to a minister.

 Anuvadi -Apart from vadi and samvadi the remaining notes are called anuvadi eg: In raga yamanGa is vadi and Ni is samvadi,anuvadi notes are Ri Ma Pa Da.
 Anuvadi notes are also important.
-Vadi and samvadi alone canot give any impression of the raga without the help of anuvadi notes, Anuvadi notes are compared to the srevent of state.
+Vadi and samvadi alone cannot give any impression of the raga without the help of anuvadi notes, Anuvadi notes are compared to the servent of state.

-Vivadi -Vivadi does not belong to a raga. it can be used sparing to beautify the raga.
+Vivadi -Vivadi does not belong to a raga.
+It can be used sparing to beautify the raga.
 But it should be done very carefully in a proper manner at the proper place.
 Otherwise the whole raga will be spoiled.
+It is very important when we use vivadi note, that person has to be a good knowledge about raga and it has to use very carefully.

 Vakra swara-While ascending or descending to a desired note we sometimes make a turn from a note in the middle to the next lower note.
 Then again reach the desired note .Without stopping anywhere.
-That turning note is called vakraswara or crooked note.
+That turning note is called vakra swara or crooked note.